TrueGeneralSociety/1800_202530_BBY01/README.md

 Add a deadline for the course.

-View the calendar page to see all deadlines.
+View the calendar page to see all deadlines.(not implemented yet)

 Notifications for upcoming deadlines will appear automatically.